tjpapenfuss/django_resume_builder/resume_builder/jobs/README.md

 # Jobs App

-The Jobs app is a comprehensive job application tracking and analysis system for the Django Resume Builder project.
+The Jobs app is a comprehensive job application tracking and analysis system for the Django Interview Assistant project.
 It provides tools for scraping job postings, analyzing skill requirements, tracking application status, and preparing for interviews.

 ## Features